a-andres1/scratchy-projects/README.md

 I think there's probably an easier way to integrate with Github, and perhaps I'll look into that with this project moving forward.

-*Note to add a screenshot of my calendar tomorrow*